San Juan Hill massacre: Shootings and testimonies

 Moments before the execution of Arístidez Díaz in Manzanillo.
 Here he is received last rites.

 Frank Sturgis stands over the mass grave at San Juan Hill.

 On January 12, 1959, around 2:00 AM, the executions began.
 The men were lined up, one by one, and shot in front of a 40-meter ditch.
 Between 71 and 73 Cubans were executed and buried in a mass grave that had been dug some time before the trial.
 Raúl Castro directed the massacre.

 The list for the firing squad contained 72 names, but one managed to evade the squad, presumably thanks to personal contacts.
 He was a 15-year-old boy nicknamed El Fiñe.
 Three other prisoners of the total reconcentrated in galley No. 8 of the Boniato prison also managed to escape.
 Father Jorge Bez Chabebe accompanied each of the victims to their execution and confirmed that the shootings continued until ten in the morning.
 The journalist Antonio Llano Montes, a witness to the event, believed there were live victims among those shot who died of asphyxiation trying to dig their way out.

 The Massacre was particularly announced and glorified by the official press at the time, in order to quell the population demanding executions.
-The victims were deprived of most basic legal process.
 Some in the international community condemned the executions.
 Uruguay's delegate to the United Nations, the Cuban ambassador to Argentina, the liberal US senator Wayne Morse and the governor of Puerto Rico, Luis Muñoz Marín, protested.
 Fidel Castro's response was:“We have given orders to shoot every last one of those murderers, and if we have to oppose world opinion to achieve justice, we are willing to do so".In 1963, Hurricane Flora unearthed some of the bodies, removing them above ground and leaving them visible to everyone.
 The government relocated the bodies in heavy concrete tombs and thrown into the depths of the Cayman Trench.